phy1um/coding.tommarks.xyz/src/index.md

 Clank* and *Jak and Daxter*.
 I obtained a Bachelor's Degree in Computer Science in 2019, and have worked mostly with Java and Python, as well as C, Golang and Javascript.
-I have also programmed in Lua, Groovy and some Lisp diallects.
+I have also programmed in Lua, Groovy and some Lisp dialects.
 I would love an excuse to improve my Haskell skills.

 When I'm not programming I enjoy gaming.
 I occasionally compete in and commentate Quake tournaments, but that [has its own